 DR ZARFIEL TAFAL

 Dr Zarfiel is one of Indonesia’s foremost health academics.
 He currently serves as head of Universitas Indonesia’s Health Education and Behavioral Sciences unit at the School for Public Health and is the Editor of Indonesia’s Health Journal after a 41 year career at Indonesia’s most prestigious academic institution.
 He has presented at symposiums across the world and has been directly engaged by leading organisations including the World Bank, United Nations, International Monetary Fund, AusAid, USAid and the Geneva Foundation for Medical Research.

-Annisa has 12 years of experience delivering company registration, regulatory advice and certification services to the Indonesian property and infrastructure sector.
-Despite complicated regulation and competing bureaucracy, Annisa has ensured the registration of some of the largest manufacturing, property and exploration companies including Bluescope, Hyundai, Total, Baltec and Satto Kogyo.
+Annisa has 14 years of experience creating pathways for companies entering the Indonesian marketplace.
+She has a particular expertise in the property and infrastructure sectors and has provided regulatory and marketing advice to some of the largest manufacturing, construction and exploration companies including Bluescope, Hyundai, Total, Baltic and Satto Kogyo.
+More recently Annisa has delivered certification services for international food and beverages companies establishing in Indonesia.
 She is an active participant in various business associations including the Hong Kong Trade Commission, the Young Entrepreneurs Association and the Australia-Indonesia Business Council.
 Annisa graduated with a Masters in Accounting from Gunadarma University.